BStaff1986/NHLTravel/README.md

 After writing the code to complete the table, I decided I would use the coordinate data I had used to make a nice visualization of the data.
 Using matplotlib and Basemap, I was able to create an animated map for each NHL team which draws an Indiana Jones-style map of their travels throughout the 2016-2017 season.

 <p align="center"><img src="https://github.com/BStaff1986/NHLTravel/blob/master/TOR.gif" alt="Toronto Maple Leafs 2016-2017" width="400"><img src="https://github.com/BStaff1986/NHLTravel/blob/master/MTL.gif" alt="Montreal Canadiens 2016-2017" width="400"></p>

+Above is the Toronto Maple Leafs and Montreal Canadiens maps.
+To create maps for every team, or to create a map for a specific team, run basemap.py.
+You will need NHLTravel.py and <a href='https://ffmpeg.org/download.html'>FFMPEGWriter</a> to run the program successfully.